MicrosoftDocs/sql-docs/docs/relational-databases/performance/optimized-plan-forcing-query-store.md

 # Optimized plan forcing with Query Store
 [!INCLUDE [sqlserver2022](../../includes/applies-to-version/sqlserver2022.md)]

-Query optimization and compilation is a multi-phased process of generating a “good-enough” query execution plan.
-In some cases, compilation can represent a large percentage of overall query execution time and consume significant system resources.
+Query optimization is a multi-phased process of generating a “good-enough” query execution plan.
+In some cases, query compilation, a part of query optimization, can represent a large percentage of overall query execution time and consume significant system resources.
 Optimized plan forcing is part of the intelligent query processing family of features.
 Optimized plan forcing reduces compilation overhead for repeating forced queries.
 Once the query execution plan is generated, specific compilation steps are stored for reuse as a compilation replay script.
-A compiliation replay script is stored as part of the compressed showplan XML in [Query Store](monitoring-performance-by-using-the-query-store.md), in a hidden `OptimizationReplay` attribute.
+A compilation replay script is stored as part of the compressed showplan XML in [Query Store](monitoring-performance-by-using-the-query-store.md), in a hidden `OptimizationReplay` attribute.

 ## Optimized plan forcing implementation

 When a query first goes through the compilation process, a threshold based on estimation of the time spent in optimization (based on the query optimizer input tree) will determine whether a compilation replay script is created.
 This threshold is not documented.

 After compilation completes, several runtime metrics become available to assess whether the previous estimation was correct.
-If it's confirmed the threshold was crossed, the compilation replay script is eligible for persistance.
+If it's confirmed the threshold was crossed, the compilation replay script is eligible for persistence.
 These runtime metrics include the number of objects accessed, the number of joins, the number of optimization tasks executed during optimization, and the actual optimization time.

 The potential benefit of using a compilation replay script is also compared to the overhead of storing the compilation replay script.
-An estimation of the relative time to replay the compilation replay script is compared with the time that was just spent executing the normal optimization process, based on the number of optimization tasks stored in compilation replay script and the number of optimization tasks executed during normal compilation.
+An estimation of the relative time to replay the compilation replay script is compared with the time that was spent executing the normal optimization process, based on the number of optimization tasks stored in compilation replay script and the number of optimization tasks executed during normal compilation.
 If replaying the compilation replay script shows substantial benefit in reducing compilation time, the compilation replay script is persisted.

 ## Considerations